LiveRamp/reslang/docs/manual.md

 You can use the "singleton" keyword before a resource definition to indicate there is only 1 instance of this resource.

+### Versioning

+Granular versioning is possible on toplevel resources and other elements, but is not possible (or necessary) for subresources.
+By default all definitions are v1 if not specified.
+However, we can place another version at the front to indicate a breaking change in the resource e.g. v2/resource.

+Note that this can also inherit from the v1 resource.
+We do not need more than the major version in the semver, as the assumption is that if you introduce minor changes in a resource it will be backwards compatible.

+Also note that it is perfectly possible to support multiple major versions of a resource in a single API.

+An example of evolution is contained in the models/new/upversion directory:

+`asset-resource v2/ResourceB {`
+	`id: int`
+`totalSize: int`

+`operations`
+    `POST GET`
+`}`

+`subresource v2/ResourceB::Sub {`
+    `id: int`
+    `name: string`

+`operations`
+    `POST GET`
+`}`

 ### Inheritance

 Resources, structures and enums can inherit from each other using the "extends" keyword.
 This currently only inherits the attributes of a resource, not the operations.